Probably Approximately Correct Nonlinear Model Predictive Control (PAC-NMPC): Hardware Experiments

 We model the rally car dynamics as a stochastic bicycle model where noise is modeled as a 3 component Gaussian Mixture Model.
-This mixture model was fit from data collected with the car (Fig. \ref{fig:ugv_dynamics_noise}).
+This mixture model was fit from 2500 samples of data collected with the car (Fig. \ref{fig:ugv_dynamics_noise}).
+We perform the same ablation study as done in the simulation experiments.